ashur/pug/README.md

 * tapas
 ```

-Pug will hold onto the project definition but skip it when you `update all`:
+Pug will hold onto the project definition, but skip it when you `update all`:

 ```bash
 $ pug update all